infracost/infracost-gh-action/README.md

 ## `post_condition`

 **Optional** A JSON string describing the condition that triggers pull request comments, can be one of these:
+- `'{"update": true}'`: we suggest you start with this option.
+When a commit results in a change in cost estimates vs earlier commits, the integration will create **or update** a PR comment (not commit comments).
+The GitHub comments UI can be used to see when/what was changed in the comment.
+PR followers will only be notified on the comment create (not update), and the comment will stay at the same location in the comment history.
+This is initially supported for GitHub, please let us know if you'd like to see this for GitLab and BitBucket.
-- `'{"has_diff": true}'`: only post a comment if there is a diff.
-This is the default behavior.
+- `'{"has_diff": true}'`: a commit comment is put on the first commit with a Terraform change (i.e. there is a diff) and on every subsequent commit (regardless of whether or not there is a Terraform change in the particular commit).
+This is the default behavior but we think `update` might be a better default so we might change this in the future.
-- `'{"always": true}'`: always post a comment.
+- `'{"always": true}'`: a commit comment is put on every commit.
 - `'{"percentage_threshold": 0}'`: absolute percentage threshold that triggers a comment.
 For example, set to 1 to post a comment if the cost estimate changes by more than plus or minus 1%.
+A commit comment is put on every commit with a Terraform change that results in a cost diff that is bigger than the threshold.

+Please use [this GitHub discussion](https://github.com/infracost/infracost/discussions/1016) to tell us what you'd like to see in PR comments.

 ## Environment variables